thomas-lamiaux/coq/doc/sphinx/language/core/assumptions.rst

      If specified, :token:`ident_decl` is automatically
      declared as a coercion to the class of its type.
 See :ref:`coercions`.

-   The :n:`Inline` clause is only relevant inside functors.
+   The :n:`Inline` clause is only relevant inside module types used for functor arguments.
 See :cmd:`Module`.

 .. example:: Simple assumptions